Katherine Kersten’s gift to Edina for Black History Month

 Kersten has always had a bug up her – well, you figure out where – about public school education.
 In responding to one of her first columns in the Strib, way back when it was improvident enough to give her some regular ink, I called her a “bug-eyed control freak.”
 I stand by the remark.

-She wrote her first piece about the ideological gulags, known to the rest of us as the Edina Public Schools, last fall in the weeks leading up to the school board election.
+She wrote a piece last fall about the ideological gulags, known to the rest of us as the Edina Public Schools, in the weeks leading up to the school board election.
 Here are stories here at LeftMN about that:

 In the current issue of the Center of the American Experiment’s house organ containing St. Katie’s new screed, CAE chair Ron Eibensteiner writes that St. Katie’s first piece “touched a nerve.”
 It was really a gag reflex, Ron, but there was a lot of discussion about it.